U.S. Postal Service Board of Governors: Overview and Pending Nominees

 Postal Governor Vacancies and Pending Nominees

-As of January 2, 2025, there are three vacancies for postal governor.
+As of July 21, 2025, there are four postal governor vacancies.
 In addition, Roman Martinez IV, whose term expired on December 8, 2024, is currently serving a holdover year until his replacement is confirmed.
-As of January 2, 2025, there are four pending nominations:
+There are currently two pending nominations for postal governor:

 Current and Former Postmasters General and Deputy Postmasters General

-Prior to enactment of the PRA and the establishment of USPS as an independent agency of the executive branch,25 the postmaster general and deputy postmaster general were presidentially appointed, Senate confirmed positions.26 Under the PRA, the postmaster general is appointed, or may be removed, by the governors,27 while the deputy postmaster general is appointed, or may be removed by, the postmaster general and the governors.28 Since enactment of the PRA in 1970,
+Prior to enactment of the PRA and the establishment of USPS as an independent agency of the executive branch,19 the postmaster general and deputy postmaster general were presidentially appointed, Senate-confirmed positions.20 Under the PRA, the postmaster general is appointed (and may be removed) by the governors,21 while the deputy postmaster general is appointed (and may be removed) by the postmaster general and the governors.22 Since enactment of the PRA in 1970, there have been 15 postmasters general appointed by the governors and 12 deputy postmasters general appointed by the governors and the postmaster general.23

 Table 2.
 Postmasters General Appointed by the Governors